jqk/file-diff-grouper/README.md

   loadScanResult: true
   needFullChecksum: false

+  # When the file headers are the same and the file lengths are also same, whether to continue comparing the entire file contents.
+  # If the file header length is large, such as 10KB, in general, meeting the preceding conditions can determine that the file contents are the same.
+  # It cannot be guaranteed to be the same, but it can greatly improve the comparison speed.
+  CompareFullChecksum: false
   # Path to save the comparison results, must be writable.
   # Can be a relative or absolute path.
 Can also reference the path defined in above using ${dir}.
   backupDir: "z:/result/group"